 Before AMF decides to approach a country to offer funding for nets, it has many conversations to confirm the level of need that country has with the other actors that are working on malaria in the country.
 Rob Mather and Peter Sherratt, conversation with GiveWell, September 9, 2015

-- In early 2016, AMF described a location-selection process similar to that described previously: "AMF learns about net gaps and receives funding requests through its network in the malaria control community, particularly through the Alliance for Malaria Prevention and the African Leaders Malaria Alliance."
-Rob Mather and Peter Sherratt, conversation with GiveWell, February 28, 2016
+- In early 2016, AMF described a location-selection process similar to that described previously: "AMF learns about net gaps and receives funding requests through its network in the malaria control community, particularly through the Alliance for Malaria Prevention and the African Leaders Malaria Alliance." @GiveWell's non-verbatim summary of a conversation with Rob Mather and Peter Sherratt, February 28, 2016@

 "As it becomes involved in larger distributions, AMF is receiving a growing number of funding requests.
-As its funding increases, AMF aims to make more strategic investments by engaging in the planning cycles of countries where it has strong connections and experience."
-Rob Mather and Peter Sherratt, conversation with GiveWell, February 28, 2016
+As its funding increases, AMF aims to make more strategic investments by engaging in the planning cycles of countries where it has strong connections and experience." @GiveWell's non-verbatim summary of a conversation with Rob Mather and Peter Sherratt, February 28, 2016@

 - Ghana's National Malaria Control Program, one of AMF's distribution partners for the June-July 2016 distribution campaign in Ghana, described negotiating and compromising with AMF on requirements for the distribution: